 Remove the tray as previously described.
-The pilot unit can be removed by undoing the tubing nut, the thermocouple nut on the rear of the valve, lint arrestor, two securing screws, and lifting away.
-Remove the tubing nut from the valve end of the pilot pipe, and blow through to dislodge any debris that may be present.
+The pilot unit can be removed by undoing the tubing nut, the thermocouple nut on the rear of the valve, and the two securing screws, and lifting away.
+Remove the tubing nut from the valve end of the pilot pipe, and blow through to dislodge any debris.
 Clean the exterior of the pilot assembly with a soft brush and blow through the flame ports on the pilot head.
 Check the aeration holes are free from lint or dirt.
 The pilot assembly is a non-serviceable item, and should not be taken apart.
-The aeration hole must be absolutely clear internally for proper operation.
-A thoroughly cleaned (inside and out) oxypilot will cure a wide range of ignition faults.
+The aeration hole must be absolutely clear internally for proper operation